 Collection of original geological material is not permitted within a Geopark without a special written permission by the Geopark management Authority.
 Collecting of original geological material is permitted within a Geopark provided that is done in a sustainable manner or for scientific / educational purposes AND that it is carried out under scientific supervision and in accordance local legislation.

 - 24. IS THE SELLING OF ORIGINAL GEOLOGICAL MATERIAL (E.G. ROCKS, MINERALS, FOSSILS) PERMITTED WITHIN A GEOPARK?

 No, the selling or destruction of the geological value of a Geopark or of material either from within the Geopark or from anywhere else in the world by organisations that form part of the Geopark structure and/or are permitted to use the Global Geoparks brand is not permitted.
 Precise details concerning this aspect of the Statutes is available upon request, but typically it refers to fossils, polished rocks and mineral specimens of the type normally found in so-called “rock shops.”
 It does not refer to quarried or mined material for industrial or domestic use that is quarried or mined under national legislation.

 - 25. WHAT ARE THE ANNUAL COSTS INVOLVED IN BEING A MEMBER OF THE GGN?

-The cost of members travelling to and accommodation during the GGN General assembly, Regional meetings, International Geopark Conference, Regional Geopark Conferences, Workshops and Capacity building courses is borne by the individual members themselves.
+The cost of members travelling to and accommodation during the GGN General Assembly, International Geopark Conference, Regional Coordination Committee meetings, Regional Geopark Conferences, Workshops and Capacity building courses is borne by the individual members themselves.

 The GGN General assembly meets every two years (parallel to the International Geoparks Conference) and the participation by a representative from each geopark at all meetings is obligatory.